Diffuse Domain Methods with Dirichlet Boundary Conditions: Diffuse Domain Mixed Formulation

-In all the methods we have explored, we enfored $u=g$ in the extended domain $\extdomain{}$ by adding an additional penalization term to the method.
+In all the methods we have explored, we enforce $u=g$ in the extended domain $\extdomain{}$ by adding a penalisation term to the method.
 We can extend this idea to derive another method where we also enforce $\sigma = \nabla g$ outside the domain.
+Although $u = \overline{g}$ implies $\sigma = \nabla \overline{g}$, due to interfacial regions and phase-field at the boundary, this additional term acts as a stronger localised penalty near the boundary.

 Recall the interior domain from \cref{eq:mixed0-weak1},